Stephen Hasner | Personal Injury | May 10, 2024

 The language on an insurance check could significantly impact your legal rights.
 Before cashing an insurance check after an accident or injury, talk with a Savannah personal injury lawyer.
 Most attorneys offer free consultations, so it does not cost you anything to verify whether accepting the insurance payment is in your best interest.

-You Could Be Entitled to More Money Than the Insurance Company is Offering
+You Could Be Entitled to More From Your Insurance Claim Than the Company is Offering

 Insurance companies will try almost anything to avoid paying claims.
 Whether you are dealing with your insurance provider or another company, all insurance companies try to limit the amount of money they pay for claims.

-Therefore, the check you receive from the insurance company is likely lower than the amount your claim is worth.
-Unless the insurance company pays the full amount of the policy limits, you might receive more if you negotiate a settlement with the insurance company
+Therefore, the check you receive from the insurance company might be a ‘partial payment’ and likely lower than the amount your claim is worth.
+Understanding the implications of partial payment is crucial as it may affect the total settlement you are entitled to.
+Unless the insurance company pays the full amount of the policy limits, you might receive more if you negotiate a settlement with the insurance company.

-Even if the insurance company offers the policy limits, check with a injury lawyer in Savannah, GA.
-If you have underinsured motorist coverage or other insurance that could apply, you do not want to release your right to claims under those policies by cashing the check.
+Even if the insurance company offers the policy limits, it’s advisable to seek ‘legal counsel’ to ensure the offer is fair and comprehensive.
+Consulting with a injury lawyer in Savannah, GA can provide guidance, especially if you have underinsured motorist coverage or other insurance that could apply.
+You do not want to inadvertently release your right to claims under those policies by cashing the check without understanding the accompanying language and the insurance company’s intentions.

 What Damages Could I Receive in a Personal Injury Settlement?